 Flighty Aphrodite, unused to being taken so seriously, was flattered that the pair had chosen to ask her of all the gods for help.
 She puffed up immediately.
 “Whatever my weak arms can effect, I will do,” she simpered.

-“Never fear, we do not have need of might or strength,” said Hera.
+“Never fear, we do not have need of might,” said Hera.
 “We ask only that you have your boy Eros charm Medea, Aeëtes’s daughter, with love for Jason.
-With her wily cleverness on his side, he cannot fail to come away with the Golden Fleece.”
+With her cleverness on his side, he cannot fail to come away with the Golden Fleece.”

 Aphrodite betrayed some disappointment at this, and the customary note of cloying petulance crept back into her voice.
 “I suspect that he would obey you better than he would me.
 He still shows some shame before others, but constantly disobeys his mother.
 Last time I was with him, I had to threaten that I would break his precious bow and arrows just to get him to behave!”
 Hera and Athena smiled wryly at one another upon hearing this; Aphrodite did love to play the long-suffering mother.
 Their smiles were not lost on the goddess of love.
 “I see that my problems are a matter for jest with you,” she flounced.
 “But never mind.
 I shall attempt to coax my wayward boy to do as you ask.”

-Aphrodite found Eros playing a game of jacks with a mortal teenage boy, almost as beautiful as himself, whom he had taken up from the earth below to toy with.
+Aphrodite found Eros playing a game of jacks with a mortal teenage boy, almost as beautiful as himself, whom he had taken up from the earth below to frolic with.
 As usual, he was cheating at the game.
 “Why do you smile so, my little rogue?
 Because you have overcome an innocent child by cheating?” said Aphrodite with more affection than venom.
 “I will give you a gift to smile about: this perfect golden ball, made for me by Hephaestus.
 When you throw it, it leaves a trail behind it like a meteor, until it comes back to your hand.
 See?”
 And she demonstrated.
-“I will give this to you if you shoot the daughter of Aeëtes in far-off Colchis and charm her with love for the hero Jason right away.”
+“I will give this to you if you shoot the daughter of Aeëtes in far-off Colchis with one of your arrows and charm her with love for the hero Jason.”

 Eros begged to be given the golden ball first, saying he would faithfully carry out her charge thereafter, but Aphrodite knew her son too well to be taken in by him.
 So, he shouldered his bow and arrow, dismissed his playmate, and set off for Colchis.